mramshaw/pubsub/README.md

 When a new client subscribes to a topic, they receive the last message that is retained on that topic.

 [The broker stores only one retained message per topic.]

+## Google Cloud Pub/Sub

+Like MQTT QoS 0 or [redis](#redis), [Google Cloud Pub/Sub](https://cloud.google.com/pubsub/docs/) is also apparently "fire and forget" meaning messages may or may not actually be delivered.

+Supports large-scale messaging over HTTP (REST) or [gRPC](http://www.grpc.io/).

 ## ZeroMQ